 Recommendations for: [A], [BFT A], [B], [A, BFT A], [BFT A, B], [A, BFT A, B]

-The standalone [BFT A] recommendation is removed because it contains the rail-replacement leg without its corresponding rail leg (A).
+Both [BFT A] and [BFT A, B] are removed because they contain the rail-replacement leg without its corresponding rail leg (A).

 Key behaviour: When a service journey is partially replaced by bus (i.e., both rail and rail-replacement portions exist), any recommendation group that contains a rail-replacement leg without its corresponding rail leg is removed.
 If the entire service journey is replaced by bus, no filtering occurs.